Frequently Asked Questions

 Q: How do the Index and Dashboards compare performance across different indicators?

 A: Each SDG has the same weight in the Index and Dashboards, which is in line with the spirit of the SDGs adopted in September 2015.
 This implies that countries need to pursue all 17 goals through integrated strategies.
 Within each goal every indicator is equally weighted, which implies that every indicator is weighted inversely to the number of indicators available for that particular SDG.
-An advantage of this approach is that as more and better SDG data become available new variables can be added easily to individual SDGs without changing the relative weighting of the goals.
-In this way the SDG Index and Dashboard can evolve over time as each epistemic community generates new and better data.
+An advantage of this approach is that as more and better data become available, new variables can easily be added to individual SDGs without changing the relative weighting of the goals.
+In this way the SDG Index and Dashboards can evolve over time as each epistemic community generates new and better data.

 A: Some other indices use relative performance across countries to define thresholds.
 We believe that absolute thresholds are more suitable since most SDGs require absolute benchmarks to be achieved.
-To assess a country’s progress on a particular indicator, such absolute quantitative thresholds are introduced to differentiate between situations where an SDG threshold has been met (green), where significant challenges remain (yellow), and where major challenges must be overcome if the country is to meet the goal (red).
+To assess a country’s progress on a particular indicator, such absolute quantitative thresholds are introduced to differentiate between situations where an SDG threshold has been met (green), where significant challenges remain (yellow & orange), and where major challenges must be overcome if the country is to meet the goal (red).
 Where possible, these thresholds are derived from the SDGs, their targets, or other official sources.
 All thresholds are specified in the online metadata.

-A: As described in Annex 1, the choice of aggregation formula can have important implications for the results of both the SDG Index and Dashboards.
-Taking simple average of indicator values (arithmetic aggregation) implies that the indicators are perfectly substitutable: progress on one variable can offset lack of progress on another.
+A: As described in Part 2, the choice of aggregation formula can have important implications for the results of both the SDG Index and Dashboards.
+Taking a simple average of indicator values (arithmetic aggregation) implies that the indicators are perfectly substitutable: progress on one variable can offset lack of progress on another.
 This approach is reasonable for indicators within the same goal that tend to complement one another, so we use arithmetic means to aggregate indicators within each SDG for the Index and Dashboards.

 Q: How do the SDG Index and Dashboards deal with missing data?

 Q: Sweden is ranked number 1 in the SDG Index.
-Does this mean the country has achieved the SDGs?
+Does this mean the country has achieved all the SDGs?

 Q: The SDGs define a universal agenda.
 So why do rich countries perform relatively well in the SDG Index?